orchestra-code/spyglasses-wordpress/readme.txt

 ### How It Works

 Spyglasses uses pattern recognition to identify AI agents and bots visiting your site.
 When an AI agent is detected, information about the visit is securely sent to the Spyglasses collector for analysis and reporting.
+You can also choose to block specific types of bots from accessing your site.

 ### Privacy & Transparency